2002 Italian Grand Prix: Race

 Barrichello made his second pit stop from the race lead on lap 37.
 His stop lasted 8.4 seconds, and he rejoined the circuit just ahead of his teammate Michael Schumacher, whose pace was almost two seconds slower than his previous laps and would continue to slow dramatically on the next laps.
 Fisichella and Coulthard made their pit stops on the following lap.
 On lap 40, Irvine let the yet-to-stop Panis past him for third place at the Parabolica chicane after Panis got a good run into the corner.
 Panis made his second scheduled pit stop two laps later, returning Irvine to third.
 He rejoined the track in sixth place, trailing Renault's Trulli and Button.
 Running on newer tyres, Coulthard passed Villeneuve for eighth on lap 43 and caught Fisichella by lap 47.
 On lap 48, Coulthard overtook Fisichella for fifth, but ran wide across the Variante chicane and had to let Fisichella reclaim the spot to avoid a penalty.
 On lap 52, he made another attempt at the first chicane and was successful.

-BBarrichello led by 17 seconds but slowed in the last laps to allow the two Ferraris to finish together, and Michael Schumacher was behind his teammate by the final lap.
-He held on to the lead for the remainder of the race, winning his third of the season and fourth overall.
+Barrichello led by 17 seconds but slowed in the last laps to allow the two Ferraris to finish together, and Michael Schumacher was behind his teammate by the final lap.
+He held on to the lead for the rest of the race, winning his third race of the season and fourth in Formula One.
 Michael Schumacher finished in second, 0.255 seconds behind.
-Despite being ordered not to use launch control for fear of issues, Irvine finished third for Jaguar's and his first podium since the 2001 Monaco Grand Prix, becoming the only driver not from Ferrari, McLaren, or Williams to do so.
-Renault recorded their first double-point finish of the season.
+Despite being ordered not to use launch control for fear of issues, Irvine finished third for Jaguar's and his first podium since the 2001 Monaco Grand Prix, becoming the only driver not from Ferrari, McLaren, or Williams to achieve a top three finish.
+Renault recorded their first double-points finish of the season.
 Trulli finished fourth after starting at the back of the grid.
 In his first points score for four races, Button finished fifth after Renault issued a team order telling him to let Trulli pass so he could close in on Irvine after the pit stop cycle.
 Panis was the final points-scorer in sixth, his second championship points score of the season.
 Coulthard was seventh, with Fisichella eighth after a launch control issue and his car carrying a large amount of fuel at the start.
 Villeneuve's one-stop strategy with extra wing did not result in him overtaking drivers or preventing himself from being passed, leaving him ninth.
 Heidfeld claimed tenth with a two-stop strategy.
 Salo in 11th had blistered tyres early on.
 Sato spun during the race and was 12th.
 Yoong finished last following a lengthy pit stop caused by the engine cutting out due to an anti-stall issue that needed to be resolved in the Minardi garage.
-A total of 13 out of the 20 starters finished the Grand Prix.
+A total of 13 out of the 20 starters finished the race.